-- 5.18 Shared Accommodation (now also known as 'co-living') is identified as a distinct format within the overall residential sector, which, due to its specific nature, has a limited, 'niche' role to play in the provision of the new residential accommodation within Ireland's cities. - 5.19 The shared accommodation/co-living format comprises professionally managed rental accommodation, where individual rooms are rented within a commercial development that includes access to shared or communal facilities and amenities.
-For clarity, these Guidelines do not apply to established forms of accommodation with a shared or communal element, including hotels, aparthotels, hostels, student accommodation or house or flat share arrangements. - 5.20 When introducing the shared accommodation/co-living format, the previous version of these Guidelines stated that given the relatively new nature of this form of accommodation, the Department will monitor the emerging shared accommodation sector and may issue further additional technical updates to this document as appropriate.
-In this context and further to Ministerial review, prior to issuing these Guidelines it was determined that there is a sufficient quantum of shared accommodation/co-living units either permitted or subject to consideration within the planning system, that may be built out to demonstrate and prove this concept, without impacting the housing system. - 5.21 Accordingly, it is a Specific Planning Policy Requirement (SPPR) of these Guidelines that shared accommodation/co-living developments will not generally be permitted:-
+- 5.10 Shared Accommodation (now also known as 'co-living') is identified as a distinct format within the overall residential sector, which, due to its specific nature, has a limited, 'niche' role to play in the provision of the new residential accommodation within Ireland's cities. - 5.11 The shared accommodation/co-living format comprises professionally managed rental accommodation, where individual rooms are rented within a commercial development that includes access to shared or communal facilities and amenities.
+For clarity, these Guidelines do not apply to established forms of accommodation with a shared or communal element, including hotels, aparthotels, hostels, student accommodation or house or flat share arrangements. - 5.12 When introducing the shared accommodation/co-living format, the previous version of these Guidelines stated that given the relatively new nature of this form of accommodation, the Department will monitor the emerging shared accommodation sector and may issue further additional technical updates to this document as appropriate.
+In this context and further to Ministerial review, prior to issuing these Guidelines it was determined that there is a sufficient quantum of shared accommodation/ co-living units either permitted or subject to consideration within the planning system, that may be built out to demonstrate and prove this concept, without impacting the housing system. - 5.13 Accordingly, it is a Specific Planning Policy Requirement (SPPR) of these Guidelines that shared accommodation/co-living developments will not generally be permitted:-

-There shall be a presumption against granting planning permission for shared accommodation/co-living development unless the proposed development is either:-
+There shall be a presumption against granting planning permission for shared accommodation/co-living development unless the proposed development is required to meet specific demand identified by a local planning authority further to a Housing Need and Demand Assessment (HNDA) process.